-In the afternoon we crossed the channel that separates (m Santa Cruz) the Plazas Islands from Santa Cruz to a small cover at the foot of

-Cerro Colorado ja hill composed of lava blocks, reddish-brown ash, and tuffs.
+In the afternoon we crossed the channel that separates the Plaza Islands from Santa Cruz to a small cove on Santa Cruz at the foot of Cerro Colorado.
+The latter is a hill composed of lava blocks, reddish-brown ash, and tuffs.
 A stand of tree cacti had attracted our attention but the place is much more notable for its geology.
-This is one of the few places in the Galapagos where fossiliferous marine limestone is exposed.
+This is one of the few places in the Galápagos where fossiliferous marine limestone is exposed.
 The complicated structure of lava, tuffs, and sedimentary rock indicates old eruptions through the limestone layers and submarine basalt flows, and upheavals in a sequence not yet clearly understood, but dating back possibly into the Miocene.
-In more recent times the cove was used by whalers and perhaps by pirates as the eastern terminous of an overland route they established across Santa Cruz from Whale Bay on its western shore.
-The fragments of European pottery that can still be found above the beaches are the remaining evidence of this use. // Later in the afternoon we sailed on to South Channel to anchor behind the same protecting reef where we spent the night on the trip to Baltra.
+In more recent times the cove was used by whalers and perhaps by pirates.
+The fragments of European pottery that can still be found above the beaches are the remaining evidence of this use.

+Later in the afternoon we sailed on to South Channel to

+anchor behind the same reef where we had spent the night on the trip to Baltra.
 I slept on deck in the star light.
 It was to become a habit that I shared with my son and his wife.
-In the tropics and we were in the very center of the tropics - the length of the days and nights does not vary greatly throughout the year.
+In the tropics - and we were in the very center of the tropics - the length of the days and nights does not vary greatly throughout the year.
 Each is twelve hours long, more or less, and the twilights of dawn and dusk are short.
 On cloudless nights - and most nights in the spring are cloudless - the stars come out fast.
 When the moon is down they hang with incredible brightness and clarity in the black sky.
 Nowhere except in the high country of our western states have I seen such an array of stars as in the dustless Galapagos skies.
 They come right down to the horizon.
-Often I went to bed so early that immediate sleep was impossible and I would lie on my back in my sleeping bag watching the fermament of all constellations between pole and pole wheel slowly overhead.
+Often I went to bed so early that immediate sleep was impossible and I would lie on my back in my sleeping bag watching the constellations between pole and pole wheel slowly overhead.
 I saw meteors scratch the surface of the dark, and the sunlit globes of satellites swing past and vanish into the invisible shadow of the earth.
 In March on the Equator the Great Dipper hangs upside down in the northern sky, its two pointer stars aimed at a point on the horizon where the North Star is just out of sight.
 The southern hemisphere, filled with strange constellations, is diagonally bisected by the Milky Way whose brightness extends undiminished to the very meeting place of sea and sky.
-To its right like a spilled bit of the milk a sparkling patch of brightness marks the greater Megallanic Cloud.
+To its right like a spilled bit of the milk is a sparkling patch of brightness marks the greater Megallanic Cloud.
 And slanting under this river of stars the Southern Cross points its foot at the unmarked south celestial pole.
-As night advances the Dipper tilts westward and the Southern Cross swings upright and then it too leans towards the west, pivoting on the southern pole.
+As night advances the Dipper tilts westward and the Southern Cross swings upright and then it too leans toward the west, pivoting on the southern pole.
 If you wake at night and wonder how far off is the dawn the slant of the Southern Cross will tell you.